xyamzw/docs/docs/guide/install/script.md

 After entering the query command, we will enter another mode and cannot operate.
 If there are too many added storages, you can use the ↑ and ↓ keys on the keyboard to scroll down.
 After you find it, you can press `Ctrl+C` to exit.

-For example, because the storage `233` cannot be loaded, we enter the command to stop it, and then restart AList.
+For example, because the storage `233` cannot be loaded, we enter the command to stop it, and then restart OpenList.

 ```bash
 ./alist storage disable /233